 We will make all the necessary arrangements on your behalf and you can rely on our trusted reputation to carry out a dignified, compassionate funeral service.
 As members of the National Association of Funeral Directors, we provide a Simple Funeral Package for £2,000, not including third party costs, in addition to our Traditional Funeral Packages and will provide an estimate for your requirements during our first appointment.

-We offer a range of Golden Charter Funeral Plans from £2,895, including the funeral director’s fee, crematorium fee and the provision of a simple will.
+We provide Golden Charter Independent Way Plus Funeral Plans tailored to your needs.
+Our simple plan is £2,125.00 plus any third party costs and the provision of a family car if required.
 Make life easier for your loved ones by planning ahead – contact us today to request a Golden Charter brochure and arrange a no-obligation, free consultation at one of our branches or in the comfort of your own home.